HPC - Monte Carlo approximation of \(\pi\)

 Moreno Marzolla

-The file omp-pi.c contains a serial program for computing the approximate value of \(\pi\) using a Monte Carlo algorithm.
-Monte Carlo algorithms use pseudorandom numbers to compute an approximation of some quantity of interest.
+The file omp-pi.c implements a serial Monte Carlo algorithm for computing the approximate value of \(\pi\).
+Monte Carlo algorithms use pseudo-random numbers to evaluate some function of interest.

 Figure 1: Monte Carlo computation of the value of \pi